New quake hits Turkey, toppling more buildings: 1 killed

-More than 100 others were injured as a result of the earthquake which was centered in the town of Yesilyurt in Malatya province, Yunus Sezer, the chief of the country’s disaster management agency, AFAD, told reporters.
+More than 100 people were injured as a result of Monday’s quake which was centered in the town of Yesilyurt in Malatya province, Yunus Sezer, the chief of the country’s disaster management agency, AFAD, told reporters.
 More than two dozen buildings collapsed.

-A father and daughter who were trapped beneath the rubble of a four-story building in Yesilyurt were rescued with injuries.
-The pair had entered the damaged building to collect belongings.
+A father and daughter who were trapped beneath the ruins of a four-story building in Yesilyurt were rescued with injuries.
+They had entered the damaged building to collect belongings.

-Elsewhere in Malatya, search-and-rescue teams were sifting through the rubble of two damaged buildings that toppled on top of some parked cars, trapping three people, HaberTurk reported.
+Elsewhere in Malatya, search-and-rescue teams were sifting through the rubble of two damaged buildings that toppled on some parked cars, HaberTurk reported.
+It was not clear if anyone was trapped under the debris.

 Malatya was among 11 Turkish provinces hit by the magnitude 7.8 earthquake that devastated parts of southern Turkey and northern Syria on Feb.
 6.

-Note: This story has been corrected to show that the estimated damage is $34.2 billion, not $43.2 billion.